 Course Typically Offered: Fall, Spring

 Designed to accompany ANTH 101/ANTH 101H, this laboratory allows students to garner practical experience with the scientific method, genetic models, simulations of evolutionary processes, primate skeletal anatomy, primate behavior and ecology, human osteology, human variation, and casts and artifacts representing selected stages in human evolution.
-This honors lab offers highly motivated students a chance to explore each topic in greater depth and breadth.
+This honors lab offers students a chance to explore each topic in greater depth and breadth.
 UC CREDIT LIMITATION: Credit for ANTH 101L or ANTH 101LH.
 C-ID ANTH-115L.

 ANTH 102: Cultural Anthropology